XinRong1999/Auto-DRT/README.md

 - Multi-project overlay comparison for EIS and DRT.
 - Independent project colors, markers, and legends.
 - Paper-ready PDF figure export.
-- Excel export including EIS data, fitted data, DRT results, peaks, fitting parameters, and analysis settings.
+- Excel export including EIS data.

 ## What Can You Use It For?